 - Recurrent pregnancy loss or uterine malformations - 2 cases

-- Fetal death - 1 case
+- Fetal death - 2 cases

 - Antepartum and postpartum intensive care, including massive hemorrhage, obstetric coagulopathy, or sepsis - 3 cases